-- Copious urination, copious discharge of urine; feet cold, chilly, cannot get warm; great thirst for cold water; eyes feel dry as if full of dry sand; lack of will power to do anything.
+- Copious urination, copious discharge of urine; feet cold, chilly, cannot get warm; great thirst for cold water; eyes feel dry as if full of dry sand; lack of willpower to do anything.

 - Great sexual desire with emissions; urine contains sugar and albumin.

-- One of the best remedies for blood sugar, patient passes urine in large quantities; great thirst.
+- One of the best remedies for blood sugar, the patient passes urine in large quantities; great thirst.
 Often mother tincture is used.

-- Urine is passed several times day and night; much urging to urinate, involuntary spurting of urine while coughing or sneezing.
+- Urine is passed several times day and night; much urging to urinate, the involuntary spurting of urine while coughing or sneezing.

 - Albuminuria; frequent urination; foul breath; hunger and thirst with debility; tongue dry and red; dullness of mind.

 - Burning of stomach and hypochondria; lips cracked and bleeding; sunken features.